 Q: How do I control small cash expenses?
 A: Set a petty cash cap, require immediate receipt capture, and reconcile weekly to avoid surprises.

-Q: What’s the best way to prevent A/V overruns?
-A: Get itemized quotes, confirm setup and teardown windows, and include labor-hour caps in contracts.
+Q: How do I avoid A/V overtime charges?
+A: Confirm setup and teardown windows in advance and include labor-hour caps in contracts.

 Ready to Build Your Own Tools for Free?